pablocasares/enricher/docs/getting_started/base_tutorial.md

 On this config file we indicate the `application.id` that will identify our instances group and the running Zookeeper and some Kafka Broker.
 On the example we are going to use the `FileBootstraper` so we read the config using a local file.
 We also need to set the property `file.bootstraper.path` to the path where we have the enrichment config file.

-Now we can start the enricher service to do that we can uses the init script that is inside the folder bin:
+Now we can start the enricher service.
+We can uses the init script that is inside the folder bin:

 ```bash
 enricher/bin/enricher-start.sh enricher/config/sample_config.json